 While most are used to paying for a consultation with an engineer, doctor, lawyer or other professional, there is often the expectation that any on site visit by a generator company must be a sales call and, as such, must be free.
 Certainly, there are many generator companies that will send a salesman out and provide a basic sales visit.
 AAAA, however, offers only premium services and does not believe this kind of sales visit is in the best interest of the consumer.
 As such, AAAA does not offer simple sales visits at all.
 AAAA's sales strategy, instead, is simply to respond to customer's requests for information and, if that turns into a request for quote, we provide the best and the most honest prices in the San Francisco Bay Area.
 Since AAAA's sales model does not rely on high pricing to pay for expensive sales calls or flashy showrooms, we can instead offer the best products and services at the best prices, all while maintaining inventory and support in Hayward, CA. If you're serious about having a standby power system installed, we recommend you thoughtfully consider your options.

 The results of our unique approach include that we have many independent contractors, engineers and regional managers who rely on us for repeat consultations.
 And as with any valuable commodity with limited availability, the prices have to adjust to be able to continue to offer consultations without having to revert to either a lottery system or a months-long wait for an appointment with us.
 So, rather than reverting to time and materials, we now offer an on site consultation flat rate.
-As of 7/1/16, AAAA is offering standby power system consultations for a nominal and highly discounted fee of $500.* $225 of this fee is then made available as a coupon, valid for six months, good toward a generator purchase or turn-key installation from AAAA.
-The on site consultation includes up to one hour on site for an unbiased consultation by an expert in all of these fields including engineering, plumbing, electrical, generators, fuel cells, both kinetic and chemical UPS and loads like HVAC, servers, electronics, motors and pumps.
+As of 7/1/16, AAAA is offering standby power system consultations for a nominal and highly discounted fee of $500.* The on site consultation includes up to one hour on site for an unbiased consultation by an expert in all of these fields including engineering, plumbing, electrical, generators, fuel cells, both kinetic and chemical UPS and loads like HVAC, servers, electronics, motors and pumps.
+Also included is a $225 coupon, valid for six months.

 We believe you'll agree that this is a great value because we provide more than just a quote when we perform an on site consultation: